EonMurph/eBookMetaEditor/README.md

 # eBookMetaEditor

-A Rust TUI for batch and individual editing of eBook metadata.
+A TUI built in Rust for batch and individual editing of eBook metadata to make grouping and sorting books by series simpler.

+(WIP)